Mindful Relationships: Creating Genuine Connection with Ourselves and Others

 About the Authors:

-Margie Ulbrick is a collaborative family lawyer, relationship counsellor, psychotherapist and writer, who makes extensive use of mindfulness skills in her work with couples, individuals and families.
+Margie Ulbrick is a relationship counsellor, psychotherapist and writer, who makes extensive use of mindfulness skills in her work with couples, individuals and families.

 Dr Richard Chambers is a clinical psychologist in private practice and an internationally recognized expert in mindfulness.
 He consults to a growing number of educational institutions, businesses and organizations, is a developer of the Smiling Mind app, and co-author of Mindful Learning.